 Regular Decision is the process most students choose.
-Applications are due January 1, and we notify students of our decision in late March.
+Applications are due January 3, and we notify students of our decision in late March.
 Regular Decision applicants can apply to as many colleges as they wish, and they are not obligated to attend Middlebury if admitted.
-If admitted, you must reply to our offer by May 1.

 Early Decision is a good option if Middlebury is your clear first choice.
 Unlike Regular Decision, Early Decision is binding, which means that you may not apply for an early decision from another institution and you must sign the Early Decision Commitment Statement.

 Students may submit Regular Decision or non-binding Early Action applications to other institutions, but they must withdraw those applications if admitted Early Decision to Middlebury College.

 If you are interested in learning more about how your preferences for the September and/or February program impact admissions committee decisions during Early Decision, please read more on our page for February Admission.

 The only difference between the two rounds of Early Decision is the deadlines—November 1 for Early Decision I and January 3 for Early Decision II.
 The assessment standards for each application are identical.
 Both programs are binding and assume that an applicant will attend if admitted, provided that the financial aid is appropriate.

 Students applying under the Early Decision I program are notified in mid-December.
 Students applying under the Early Decision II program are notified in mid-February.

 Candidates will be notified of one of the following decisions:

 - Deferred for reconsideration with Regular Decision applicants